Respite Programs

 Adult Day Respite Programs

-Adult Day programs offer respite for care partners and provides community, nutrition, physical activity, and variety in the day for the person with dementia.
+Adult Day programs offer respite for care partners and provide community, nutrition, physical activity, and variety in the day for the person with dementia.
 Programs can be daily, which is a great assistance to caregivers who are employed, or they can be weekly/bi-weekly.
-Both can result in a more positive impact on the person with dementia and their relationship with their caregiver.
+Both can have a positive impact on the person with dementia and their relationship with their caregiver.
 The programs below vary in service, frequency, hours, and cost.

 Programs in the Dallas Area